Tom A. Warner

 In 2004, I witnessed a spectacular upward flash and have focused my research efforts on upward lightning from tall objects ever since.

 I have also been a photographer since 1997 specializing in aerial, weather, lightning and night/low-light still imagery.
 In 2007, I began using high-speed digital cameras to capture lightning.
-My image and video galleries can be found at my SmugMug, YouTube and Vimeo channels
+My image and video galleries can be found at my SmugMug and YouTube channels

 This blog is intended for the non-formal sharing of conceptual ideas, research progress and preliminary observations relating to my research and photography.
 Formal peer-reviewed research findings will be found in my journal publications.